anichrome/SelfDrivingCarND-BehavioralCloning/README.md

 The first stage in my model includes preprocessing of data:

-* Preprocessing
 * Image cropping to focus on the road.
 * Image normalization using per_image_standardization

 The model I trained has the following layers: